apptimise/Cheatsheets/git_cheatsheet.md

 #### Clone vs. Checkout vs. Pull vs. fetch

-* `clone` is for fetching repositories you don't have, `checkout` is for switching between branches in a repository you already have. `checkout` can also be used to overwrite a file in your working copy with a version of that file from another revision [[Ref]( https://stackoverflow.com/questions/7298598/what-is-the-difference-between-git-clone-and-checkout#answer-7298621)]
+* `clone` fetch repositories you don't have.
+* `checkout` switch between branches in a repository you already have or restore working tree files. `checkout` can also be used to overwrite a file in your working copy with a version of that file from another revision [[Ref]( https://stackoverflow.com/questions/7298598/what-is-the-difference-between-git-clone-and-checkout#answer-7298621)].
 * `pull`  is a `fetch` plus `merge` the changes into the *local branch* of the same name [[Ref]( https://stackoverflow.com/questions/7298598/what-is-the-difference-between-git-clone-and-checkout#answer-7298621)].
-* `checkout` is a local operation that only operates on data that's already fetched [[Ref]( https://stackoverflow.com/questions/7298598/what-is-the-difference-between-git-clone-and-checkout#answer-7298621)].

 #### Diffs